jpatillo/IIC_without_ACK/README.md

 This library does not receive input from the LCD.
 The ACK signal that would normally be sent by the LCD back to the master after each Byte will not be processed.
 The original intent is to support those devices that do not have the output pin wired.

 This fork of the library is not meant to be as feature rich as Adafruit's or the U8glib.
-The goal is simply to output text to the display while using a small memory footprint.
+The goal is simply to output text to the display while using a small RAM footprint.

 ## How to Use It
 Clone this repo into your Arduino libraries folder.
 For help using the library, see the example sketch.
 The library is exceedingly easy to use.

 ## Note
 This library stores the font in program memory.
-As a result, RAM is not affected much, but each byte written to the display requires a read from the flash memory which is slow.
+As a result, RAM is not affected much, but each byte written to the display requires a read from the flash memory which is (relatively) slow.

 The Fill_Screen and Fill_Line methods take time, so if your loop frequently clears and redraws the screen, you will experience blinking.
 Computers use buffers to handle this, but an Arduino project will likely not have memory to spare.
 Your project will have to find efficient ways of drawing to the screen.